fog-computing-tu-berlin/prototype/documentation/README.md

 mvn clean package
 java -jar -jar target\edge.client.jar 18.185.92.86 myplant vTy (h,HF1) (u,xkb) (t,EKx)
 ```
-Firstly one has to define the address of the fog node.
+Firstly, one has to define the address of the fog node.
 There after the name of the supervised plant, for example: "myplant", "vTy" is an example ID for the button and the tuples in the end present the sensors. "h" is humidity, "t" - temperature, "u" - ultraviolet and the second param the ID. <br>

 To get reliable data one has to place the sensors directly on the plant.
 The humidity sensor should touch the potting soil.
 The ultraviolet sensor should be aligned to the sun.<br>